 In an article written for the National Peanut Board, Collins writes that “Partially hydrogenated oil contains trans fat.
 Fully hydrogenated oil and palm oils do not contain trans fat.”

-The FDA declared that trans fats have harmful effects and are not “generally recognized as safe (GRAS).”
+The FDA declared that trans fats are harmful and not “generally recognized as safe (GRAS).”
 Per this regulation, manufacturers have removed them from products to protect people from increased risk of heart disease, stroke and type 2 diabetes.

 In addition to emulsifiers, other ingredients to scan labels for are sugar and salt.
-Per serving, many butters contain 2 to 3 grams of added sugar, which is less than a teaspoon.
-Added salt is minimal, usually adding up to about 100 mg per serving, so the butters are still considered low sodium.
+Many butters contain 2 to 3 grams of added sugar, which is less than a teaspoon.
+Added salt is minimal, usually adding up to about 100 mg per serving.

-You can find sunflower seed and peanut butters that do not contain added salt or sugar, particularly in groceries with large selections of natural and organic foods.
-In fact, you can even grind your own peanut butter in some stores.
+You can find varieties of both that do not contain added salt or sugar, particularly in groceries with large selections of natural and organic foods.
+You can even grind your own peanut butter in some stores.

 SUMMARY